+There was no incentive fee for the three months ended March 31, 2018 and 2017.
 There was no incentive fee for the years ended December 31, 2017 and 2016.

 In addition to Owl Rock Capital Corporation II, the Adviser may provide management or investment advisory services to entities that have overlapping objectives with us.
 The Adviser may face conflicts in the allocation of investment opportunities to us and others.
 In order to address these conflicts, the Adviser has put in place an investment allocation policy that addresses the allocation of investment opportunities as well as co-investment restrictions under the 1940 Act.